 3. Gardening provides children with a non-electronic activity.

 Kids need time outdoors.
 But perhaps you want them somewhere you can keep an eye on them?
 A garden is the perfect place for you to send your kids, while also providing you with extra hands to take care of some chores.
 Vitamin D, which you get from sunlight, helps the body absorb calcium.
 A lack of sunlight and vitamin D can result in rickets in children.

 Aside from that, you know they spend too much time on their electronics, right?
 So a little time in the garden should help to balance out another of your parenting concerns.
 The more time they spend outdoors connected to the earth, the more their respect for the earth and the treasures she provides will grow.

 4. Taking care of plants teaches your children responsibility.

 Before kids are ready for a dog or some other pet, why not see how well they do with taking care of one plant?
-Even if they don’t do so well at first, taking care of plants provides a wealth of great lessons on responsibility that are essential to learn.
+Even if they don’t do so well at first, taking care of plants provides a wealth of great lessons on responsibility that are essential to learn, you can start by buying a succulent for them and teach them this Do-it-yourself succulent soil mix recipes so they will be involved in the process.
 For example, showing them what happens to a plant when it doesn’t receive water teaches that all actions have consequences.
 These are lessons that will help your children learn to feel responsible for taking care of our environment.
 And the added set of hands will help you when it’s time to weed.